Asphocarp/Unitodo/RAW.md

 https://marketplace.cursorapi.com/items?itemName=fabiospampinato.vscode-todo-plus

 - key diff:
     - with key features, but not disturbingly long even in plain text (in code)
+    - focus on so-called `embeded` todos.
+    - all-in-one experience.
+    - same in: plain-text

 ## format / parsing